Moh-Joshaghani/gait-trajectory-and-parameter-estimation/Readme.md

 ### Dataset

 The dataset used to train and validate the network is a private dataset called *Vicon running dataset*.
 It contains the data from the study conducted with Martin Ullrich and Pascal Zobel.
-To access the dataset, please contact **markus.zrenner@fau.de**.
+To access the dataset, please contact.